 Ever wondered how many litres of water a dishwasher uses or what the power consumption of these appliances are?
 Dishwashers are super useful, especially when you share a household of multiple people.
 For an appliance that runs for an average of two to four hours, it can seem like it’s wasting a lot of water.
 Believe it or not, dishwashers can save water compared to washing your dishes in a sink.

 What’s the average power consumption of a dishwasher?

-But water is only one factor of course.
+Water is only one factor of course.
 Dishwashers use energy and here the same rule applies: more energy-efficient models will use less energy.
 The average appliance uses 1800 watts of electricity.
-That’s about the same as an oil-filled radiator.
+That’s about the same as an oil-filled heater.
 Say you’re running a machine that uses 1800 watts of electricity for a normal load and your current electricity rate is $0.13 per unity, you’d pay $0.234 per load and around $7 per month if you use the appliance every day.

 Does that mean a dishwasher is cheaper than hand washing?

 Not necessarily.
 There are many other costs to consider when running a dishwasher such as washing tablets, which can easily cost $0.10 to $0.30 per wash depending on the brand you choose.
 Typically, well-known brands tend to be slightly more expensive.

 By comparison, washing up liquid can cost between $5 to $10 for an entire bottle that lasts up to 20 to 30 washes.

 Water costs depend on how much water you use.
 If you spend an average of nine minutes washing dishes under hot running water or fill more than six bowls regularly, a dishwasher could be more cost-effective.